grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 the only interaction between a `TicketOffice` and `ReservationInProgress` it describes is the former calling the `ToDto` method on the latter.
 So the question that we need to ask ourselves now is "how will the instance of `ReservationInProgress` know what `ReservationDto` to create when this method is called?".

-**Benjamin:** Oh right... the `ReservationDto` needs to be created by the `ReservationInProgress` based on the current application state and the data in the `ReservationRequestDto`, but the `ReservationInProgress` knows nothing about any of these things so far.
+**Benjamin:** Oh right... the `ReservationDto` needs to be created by the `ReservationInProgress` based on the current state of the application and the data in the `ReservationRequestDto`, but the `ReservationInProgress` knows nothing about any of these things so far.

 **Johnny:** Yes, filling the `ReservationInProgress` is one of the responsibilities of the application we are writing.
-If we did it all in thie `TicketOffice` class, this class would surely have too much to handle and our Statement would grow immensely.
+If we did it all in the `TicketOffice` class, this class would surely have too much to handle and our Statement would grow immensely.
 So we need to push the responsibility of handling our use case further to other collaborating objects and use mocks for those objects here.

 **Benjamin:** So what do you propose?